patricoferris/ocaml-rtp/README.md

 ocaml-rtp
 ---------

-Pure OCaml implementations of RTP (real-time transfer protocol) and RTCP (real-time transfer control protocol).
+Pure OCaml implementations of RTP (real-time transfer protocol) and RTCP (real-time transfer control protocol). **Not actually implemented, mostly just packet parsing logic, please take the code if you want to implement the full protocol**.

-## What is RTP?

 ## What is RTCP?